 If the applicant has already commenced in a role with a Squash Entity and the results of any background or screening checks are unsatisfactory, the Squash Entity may terminate the individual's position (whether employed or voluntary) without notice.
 Squash Entities should only recruit persons with appropriate qualifications and experience.
-If at any stage (including before or after commencement in the relevant position) it is discovered that any aspect of the applicant's curriculum vitae or the references or background checks that are provided in support of the application are dishonest or misleading, the Squash Entity will be entitled to terminate the position immediately without notice.
+If at any stage (including before or after commencement in the relevant position) it is discovered that any aspect of the applicant's curriculum vitae or the references or background checks that are provided in support of the application are dishonest or misleading, the h) Record keeping and sharing of information-WWCC and/or national criminal history record checks

+Squash Entity will be entitled to terminate the position immediately without notice.